silvinor/www/_posts/2026-08-05-everyone-masks.md

 That third part is why this section exists.
 Negative self-concept - persistent beliefs about oneself as worthless, defeated or diminished - is a diagnostic criterion of CPTSD and is not a criterion of PTSD.
 It is, almost word for word, the verdict the attribution problem above produces.

-So the construct that fits the pattern this essay describes is the complex one, on both counts.
+So the construct that fits the pattern described here is the complex one, on both counts.
 The events are not discrete or extreme; they are ordinary, repeated, low-grade and inescapable.
 And the damage lands in self-concept rather than only in threat response.
 Which also means that PTSD evidence, however plentiful, is not evidence for this claim.
 It sits next to it.

 Here is what the literature does support.